Dream of:20 August 1982 "Eternity Without Shoes"

 I walked on, looking at the fair grounds.
 I reached a tent which was roped off.
 I looked inside and saw a large gray bob cat with white streaks.
 The cat was rather large, about a meter tall.
 Only a rope separated it from the outside.
 It was running around on the dirt floor inside the tent.
 Apparently it was some kind of attraction.

 As I watched, a woman and her children walked into the tent.
 I thought, "That bobcat's gonna attack them."

 But the cat didn't attack; it didn't even seem inclined to do so.

-I called Buckner on the phone and talked with him; but I couldn't persuade him to come and get me.
+I called Buckner on the phone and talked with him, but I couldn't persuade him to come and get me.
 He simply didn't want to come because he thought it was going to rain.
 I did notice some lightening.
-I realized it had rained quite a bit here, and the roads were all muddy.
-I also noticed that the crowd was thinning out and not many people were left around me.
+I realized it had rained quite a bit there, and the roads were all muddy.
+I also noticed that the crowd was thinning out and that not many people were left around me.

-As we drove along Swiver said something about me getting served at a bar.
+As we drove along, Swiver said something about my getting served at a bar.
 I said sarcastically, "Well, I'm only 29 years old.
 I don't know whether they'll serve me or not."

 He seemed to have forgotten that I hadn't seen him in years, and that I had grown up.

 Suddenly I saw that the car was rapidly approaching a large bank on the side of the road.
 Swiver swerved off the road and went off the bank.
 I closed my eyes and could feel us tumbling through the air.
 When I finally opened my eyes back up, we were again on the road.
 Amazed, I told him to be more careful.
 It seemed to me that he was driving rather recklessly.